2025年09月08日 19:36

 ---|---|

-Borgo | Northern terminus, near the University of Catania and historic center. |
+Borgo | Northern terminus, near the University of Catania and the historic center. |

-Galatea | Serves residential areas, connecting toward the central railway station. |
+Galatea | Passes through residential areas, connecting to the central station direction. |

 Piazza Università | Located in the university district, near the main campus of the University of Catania. |

-Piazza Carlo Alberto | A central city square with town halls and commercial facilities nearby. |
+Piazza Carlo Alberto | Central city square, surrounded by city hall and commercial facilities. |

-Porto | Southern terminus, near the port and waterfront area. |
+Porto | Southern terminus, near the port and coastal area. |

-Schedule
+Operating Schedule

 Direction | First Train | Last Train | Frequency |